-Music In Minnesota is completely run by a group of music loving volunteers.
+Music In Minnesota is run by a group of passionate music lovers.
 Please help keep this website alive by donating today.Donate

 On yet another blizzard-ridden spring day in Minneapolis (yes, it is still snowing here in Minnesota) I had the opportunity of checking out a very sold out Billie Eilish show at the 7th St. Entry over at First Ave.
 Knowing nothing other than her track “&burn” that features Vince Staples, I didn’t really know what to expect.